 Infrastructure / Place Agency Requirements Cost Funding source Range of Infrastructure Examined.
-Place as referenced in policies 13-16 of the Core Spatial Strategy Main provider of facility or the approving agency if development funded Required sources of delivery in the period to 2026 enhancement Open Space and Recreation facilities as determined by local analysis Biodiversity - contribution to management /creation of LNRs other local sites of importance Healthcare NHS Leicestershire County and Rutland Primary Care Trust NHS Leicester City To be determined N/A N/A Highways and Transportation Leicestershire County Council Improved local links within the existing urban area for buses, walking, cycling, and the effects of traffic generation on key junctions To be determined Development Library Services and Facilities Leicestershire County Council Limited impact from the Leicester fringe development To be determined Development County Council Policing Leicestershire Extension / refurbishment £212,100 Development
+Place as referenced in policies CS13-CS16 of the Core Spatial Strategy Main provider of facility or the approving agency if development funded Required sources of delivery in the period to 2028 Primary Care Trust NHS Leicester City Highways and Transportation Leicestershire County Council Improved local links within the existing urban area for buses, walking, cycling, and the effects of traffic generation on key junctions To be determined Development Library Services and Facilities Leicestershire County Council Limited impact from the Leicester fringe development To be determined Development County Council Policing Leicestershire Constabulary Extension / refurbishment of south Basic Command Unit Vehicles to patrol additional developed areas/ equip new staff Communications infrastructure to cover new areas/ equip new staff £212,100 Development Police funding Recycling and Waste Management Facilities Leicestershire County Council Growth at Leicester Fringe is likely to have an impact on the Oadby CA To be determined Development Sewerage and Water Supply Severn Trent No issues that would present particular To be determined Development

 Infrastructure / Place Agency Requirements Cost Funding source Range of Infrastructure Examined.
-Place as referenced in policies 13-16 of the Core Spatial Strategy Main provider of facility or the approving agency if development funded Required sources of delivery in the period to 2026 Constabulary of south Basic Command Unit Vehicles to patrol additional developed areas/ equip new staff Communications infrastructure to cover new areas/ equip new staff Police funding Recycling and Waste Management Facilities Leicestershire County Council Growth at Leicester Fringe is likely to have an impact on the Oadby CA To be determined Development Sewerage and Water Supply Severn Trent No issues that would present particular problems to growth; however need to see details of specific development in order to model the affect on the local network To be determined Development Telecommunications British Telecom RTP Assessment has no specific reference to HDC area To be determined No evidence of local requirement
+Place as referenced in policies CS13-CS16 of the Core Spatial Strategy Main provider of facility or the approving agency if development funded Required sources of delivery in the period to 2028 problems to growth; however need to see details of specific development in order to model the affect on the local network Telecommunications British Telecom RTP Assessment has no specific reference to HDC area To be determined No evidence of local requirement Lutterworth Over pe Broughton Astley Rural riod 2011-2028 Children and Young People Services Leicestershire County Council Lutterworth - Extensions to secondary schools.
+New Primary School To be determined Development Broughton Astley - Extensions to existing primary and secondary schools Rural Centres - Extensions to existing primary and secondary schools Community Facilities Harborough District Council Lutterworth/Broughton Astley To be determined Development